mobajemu-msft/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

+   > [!NOTE]
+   > Run a 'git status' command in your terminal of choice to confirm the sample was cloned successfully.
+You may need to apply the git command 'git config --system core.  longpaths true' in your administrator terminal to prevent the cloning error "Filename too long."

 Following are the steps to create a personal tab:

 1. [Generate your application with a personal tab](#generate-your-application-with-a-personal-tab-1)